Step 1 – Obtaining the Service

 i) A cheque for the total eligible amount of the claim by postal mail, or

-ii) Brock Health can Direct Deposit funds electronically into the bank account of the Covered Employee.
+ii) A Direct Deposit of funds electronically into the bank account of the Covered Employee.
 To register for Direct Deposit simply send a copy of a VOID cheque to Brock Health with the Direct Deposit Authorization, either through our website with E-Courier secure email or through regular mail.
 All claims will then be paid electronically to that bank account until you change or terminate the authorization.
 Direct deposit will take up to five business days from receipt of the second email.

 The Final Outcome – A health & dental plan where 95% of the cost will benefit the employees